 (Yup, I’m a Star Wars virgin.
-If you click out of this website right now, I get it.
+If you click out of this browser right now, I get it.
 I’ve met Warsies.
-It’s serious)
+I know it’s serious)

 In 2013 I stopped it with the vegan junk food and started eating ridiculously healthy.
-One of my best friends made the comment, “Oh my god, you’ve gotten worse” when I told her what I’d been eating and not eating.
-She didn’t know that it got healthier than eating vegan.
+One of my best friends made the comment, “Oh my god, you’ve gotten worse” when I told her the healthy changes I was making to my diet.
+She didn’t know it could get healthier than eating vegan.

 My skin cleared up, I lost 7 pounds without doing jack, I had more energy, I was happier, and I remember having moments of pure mental clarity.

-Honestly, I didn’t expect to feel any differently by giving up dairy and eggs.
+Honestly, I didn’t expect the changes to be so obvious.
 I did it as more of an experiment than anything else.
-By day four I was hooked and I swiftly kicked myself in the ass (which isn’t as easy as it sounds) for not making the switch earlier.
+But by day four I was hooked and I swiftly kicked myself in the ass (which isn’t as easy as it sounds) for not making the switch earlier.
 It was goodbye vegan junk food and hello whole plants!

-To win at eating more like a rabbit than I ever had before, I simply stopped eating overly processed food, and I was diligent about not making it a big deal in my head.
+To win at eating more like a rabbit than ever before, I simply stopped eating overly processed food, and I made it a point of not making it a big deal.

-So the majority of my shopping took place in the bulk bin and produce sections, and I made fruits, veggies, beans and legumes, whole grains, and nuts and seeds the focus of my diet.
+So the majority of my grocery shopping took place in the bulk bin and produce sections, and I made fruits, veggies, beans and legumes, whole grains, and nuts and seeds the focus of my diet.

 Now, is eating like this more tedious?

-Opening a box of Mac and Cheese or thawing out a burger (vegan or otherwise) is a no brainer compared to relying on whole plant foods for all of your meals.
+Opening a box of Mac and Cheese or thawing out a burger (vegan or otherwise) is a no-brainer compared to relying on whole plant foods for all of your meals.
 That’s why I created our weekly Plant Fueled Meal Plans.

-When I made the switch from convenience to nutrient dense, my sky opened up and it rained hot pink glitter.
+When I made the switch from convenience to nutrient dense, the sky opened up and it rained hot pink glitter.
 Here’s why.